OguzhanKirik/cpp_exercises/Concurrent-Traffic-Simulation/README.md

 This project simulates **vehicle traffic movement across city streets and intersections**.
 With increasing traffic density, intersections must be regulated for safety — therefore each intersection is equipped with a **traffic light**.

 The main objective of this project is to design a **thread-safe communication protocol between vehicles and intersections**, ensuring that traffic lights correctly control vehicle flow.
-You will apply concurrency concepts such as **mutexes, locks, and message queues** to implement this behavior.
+Applied concurrency concepts are **mutexes, locks, and message queues** to implement this behavior.

 ---